-The structure of Pullman Court is an example of what quickly became the standard British Modernist method – a reinforced concrete frame wrapped with exterior walls of 4″ poured concrete and 1″ cork insulation panels applied to interior surfaces.
+The basic structure of Pullman Court is an example of what quickly became the standard British Modernist method – a reinforced concrete frame wrapped with exterior walls of 4″ poured concrete and 1″ cork insulation panels applied to interior surfaces.
 The same method can be seen in major works by Connell, Ward and Lucas and Wells Coates.
-Such thin walls allowed architects to express the non-load bearing nature of the walls and maximise space, but in most cases were immediately found to be cold and encourage condensation.
+Such a thin skin allowed architects to express the non-load bearing nature of the walls and maximise space, but in most cases was immediately found to be cold and encourage condensation.
 As the exterior surface of the walls were to be painted Gibberd neatly anticipated the requirement for regular cleaning and repainting as a result of the British climate, and accounted for this in his design.
 The steel rails installed around the roof line for suspending work platforms are still in use today.

-In researching this article we came across a fabulous site commemorating Jack Daniels (the musician) who lived in Pullman Court during the 1930’s.
-The following photographs are taken from the site and show a very dapper Jack, a man who no doubt felt himself at home in such a stylish environment.
+In researching this article we came across a fabulous site commemorating Jack Daniels (the musician) who lived in Pullman Court during the 1930s.
+The following photographs are taken from the site and show a very dapper Jack, a man who no doubt felt at home in such a stylish environment.

 *Gibberd later published a bi-lingual book on built-in furniture (1948, Alec Tiranti, London).